freedomofpress/ansible-role-beats/README.md

-# Logstash client Ansible role
+# Beats client Ansible role
-Ansible role for shipping logs and metrics to an ELK logserver.
+Ansible role for shipping logs and metrics to an ELK logserver via beats agents.
-Uses [filebeat] and [topbeat], not the deprecated logstash-forwarder.
-Intended for use with the [freedomofpress.elk] role.
+By default, is ready for installing/configuring [filebeat] and [topbeat].

 Requirements
 ------------
-* an ELK logserver to ship to (see the [freedomofpress.elk] role)
+* an ELK logserver to ship to

 Role Variables
 --------------